-Responsibilities of the members of Glebe Administration Board as Trustee for the financial report
+Responsibilities of the members for the financial report

-The members of the Glebe Administration Board as Trustee for the Entity are responsible for the preparation and fair presentation of the financial report in accordance with the accounting policies described in Note 2 to the financial statements, and for such internal control as the members determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The members of the Glebe Administration Board as trustee of the Entity are responsible for the preparation and fair presentation of the financial report in accordance with the basis of preparation described in Note 2 to the financial statements, and for such internal control as the members determine is necessary to enable the preparation of the financial report that is free from material misstatement, whether due to fraud or error.
+The members have determined that the basis of preparation described in Note 2 to the financial report is appropriate to meet the needs of the members of the Standing Committee of the Synod of the Anglican Church Diocese of Sydney and to the members of the Glebe Administration Board.